ianstormtaylor/pg-sql-helpers/Readme.md

 ### Why?

 Choosing not to use an ORM is a very common and reasonable choice.
 But one of the biggest downsides is that you lose some of the expressiveness when dynamic SQL statements are concerned.
-For example when you need to allow for...
+For example when you need to...

-- ...inserting or updating from a handful of different attributes.
+- ...insert or update from a handful of different attributes.
-- ...filtering by custom parameters.
+- ...filter by custom parameters.
-- ...ordering and paginating with custom parameters.
+- ...limit, order and paginate with custom parameters.

 Building SQL strings by hand for these dynamic inputs is tedious.